Access to Octopus and Ultra

 Category 1.
 Absolute pre-requisite, without which an application will not be recommended for access:

-• For Programme Access, funding from BBSRC, EPSRC, MRC, NERC, STFC, or Wellcome Trust.
+· For Programme Access, funding from BBSRC, EPSRC, MRC, NERC, STFC,

-Supporting evidence which increases the confidence in a successful outcome:
+Category 2.
+Supporting evidence which may increase the likelihood of a successful outcome:

-· Alignment with RCUK priority areas (e.g. demonstrated through allocation of strategically aligned grant funding).
+· Alignment with RCUK priority areas (e.g. demonstrated through allocation of

 Each facility access proposal will normally be assessed by at least two referees.
 Referees and panel members are required to disclose conflicts of interest, personal or institutional, where this arises in relation to a proposal they have been asked to assess.
 Applicants who lobby or canvass members of the peer review panels or their officers about their research proposal will be disqualified.